advaith1/howtodiscord/docs/bugs/bug-hunters/etiquette.md

 4. Don't bring drama from other servers into DTesters.
 5. Don't talk about unreleased features.

+The Charter was originally written by Dabbit Prime.

 You are able to access the full version of the charter by becoming an initiate.
 You can read more about becoming an initiate by clicking [here](about).